iyansr/iyansr/README.md

 ### 💼 Careers

-Currently working as Frontend Developer at [pintu.co.id](https://pintu.co.id/) and help creating NFT marketplace called *Artpedia*
+Currently working as Frontend Developer at [pintu.co.id](https://pintu.co.id/) and looking for freelance opportunity

 ### 💻 Experiences